[ ]

 Our Recommendation

 - Profile: Thin matte-black or matte-white.
-1.5-2″ width.
+Around 1.5–2 in in width.
 Clean lines.
 Zero ornamentation.
-Frame serves the art—not the other way around.
+The frame should support the print, not compete with it.

 - Material: Solid wood or metal.
-Avoid hollow aluminum or plastic composite—structural integrity matters for large formats.
+Avoid hollow aluminium and plastic composites on large works — structural integrity matters at scale.

 Preservation Standards